How To Create Personalized Content

 • My news feed is biased towards my biases.

-But wait, the concerned viewer says, “If my video starts out addressing me by name — if my video knows who I am and has data and messaging tailored just for me — then I can no longer feel anonymous.
+But wait, the concerned viewer says, “If my video starts out addressing me by name — if my video knows who I am and has data and personalized messages tailored just for me — then I can no longer feel anonymous.
 I can no longer escape into the safe thrills and anonymity of cinematic voyeurism.”

 It’s true — it is hard to hide anonymously when you are being called out by name.

-How Much Personalisation Is Too Much?
+How Much Personalization Is Too Much?

 The answer largely depends on, “What are they already used to?”